 What Is a Merchant Cash Advance?

-A merchant cash advance is not technically a loan.
-With an MCA, a financing company advances you cash in exchange for a percentage of your daily credit card and debit card sales, plus a fee.
-Merchant cash advances can be quick, easy ways to get a business cash advance with no need for collateral—even if you don’t have a great credit score.
+A merchant cash advance (MCA) is technically not a loan.
+With a merchant cash advance, a financing company provides you with an advance of capital in exchange for a percentage of your daily credit card and debit card sales, plus a fee.
+In other words, a merchant cash advance is actually a sale of your future debit and credit card sales.

 Merchant Cash Advance Details

 |Up to $500,000||Paid daily or weekly via your merchant or bank account||Typically ranges from 1.1 to 1.5||As fast as one day|

 - Accessible to businesses with bad credit